Ten Hag commits to Ajax amid Spurs rumours

 RB Leipzig had also been floated as a possible destination for Ten Hag after Julian Nagelsmann was confirmed as Bayern Munich's next head coach, but Jesse Marsch will take over at the Bundesliga club next season.

-Ajax are a point away from retaining the Eredivisie crown they won in 2018-19 as part of a domestic double under Ten Hag – they were top of the table when last season was abandoned due to the coronavirus pandemic – and ahead of Sunday's potentially celebratory home game against Emmen, the Amsterdam giants were handed a timely boost.
+Ajax is a point away from retaining the Eredivisie crown it won in 2018-2019 as part of a domestic double under Ten Hag – it was top of the table when last season was abandoned because of the coronavirus pandemic – and ahead of Monday's (AEST) potentially celebratory home game against Emmen, the Amsterdam giant was handed a timely boost.

 "We want to work on a successful and attractive Ajax,” Ten Hag told Ajax's official website after committing until June 2023.
 "I know what I have here and I know the people I work with here.
 I also know how we can take the next step with this team.
 I'm happy here."

-Ten Hag memorably led Ajax to the semi-finals of the Champions League in 2018-19, where they suffered a heartbreaking loss to Spurs.
+Ten Hag memorably led Ajax to the semi-finals of the UEFA Champions League in 2018-2019, where it suffered a heartbreaking loss to Spurs.

-Roma ended their Europa League involvement at the quarter-final stage this time around but the coach is keen to re-establish them as a continental force.
+Roma ended its UEFA Europa League involvement at the quarter-final stage this season, but the coach is keen to re-establish it as a continental force.

 "Getting somewhere is one thing, staying somewhere is another.
 Ajax is back on the map internationally," Ten Hag said.